Kotlin Help

 Using when with a subject makes your code easier to read and maintain.
 When you use a subject with a when expression, it also helps Kotlin check that all possible cases are covered.
 Otherwise, if you don't use a subject with a when expression, you need to provide an else branch.

-Conditional expressions and ranges practice
+Conditional expressions practice

 Exercise 1